 Our autonomous investment teams manage a broad range of U.S., non-U.S., and global investment strategies that are diversified by asset class, market cap and investment style.
 Strategies are offered through multiple investment vehicles to accommodate a broad range of client mandates.
-In the fourth quarter of 2016, Chris Smith joined the Company as the founding portfolio manager of our eighth autonomous investment team, the Artisan Thematic team.
-The Thematic Team launched its first investment strategy in April 2017, the Artisan Thematic strategy.
-We expect to launch additional strategies over time through various investment vehicles, including private funds.
+We expect to launch additional strategies over time through various investment vehicles.